-- · Tuition fees and medical cover only - 2 years for a Masters by Research, 3 years for a PhD degree
+- Tuition fees and medical cover only - 2 years for a Masters by Research, 3 years for a PhD degree

-Eligibility is confined to postgraduate students who are citizens of countries other than Australia or New Zealand, to undertake a research degree at UNSW.
-Applications close late September.
+Eligibility is confined to postgraduate research students who are citizens of countries other than Australia or New Zealand.
+Applications close 30 September.

 For further information contact: